CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 ### Task 1: Validate sign-in before enabling MFA

+In this task, you are validating the current sign-in process to Outlook on the Web before enabling multi-factor authentication (MFA).
+You will sign in with just a password, check that MFA is not yet required, and then sign out.
+This ensures you understand the baseline sign-in experience before introducing MFA.

 1. On the taskbar, select **Microsoft Edge**.

 2. In the address bar, enter **outlook.office.com** and press Enter.